DanaJomar/PyALE/README.md

 * Compute and plot the effect of two numeric features (2D ALE)

 ### For categorical features:
-Since python models work with numeric features only, categorical variables are often encoded by one of two methods, either with integer encoding (when the categories have a natural ordering of some sort e.g., days of the week) or with one-hot-encoding (when the categories do not have ordering e.g., colors)
+Since python models work with numeric features only, categorical variables are often encoded by one of two methods, either with integer encoding (when the categories have a natural ordering of some sort e.g., days of the week) or with one-hot-encoding (when the categories do not have ordering e.g., colors).
+The package offers the option to compute and plot the effect of such features, including the option to compute a confidence interval of the effect.
+In this case the use has two options:

-* For integer encoding: the package offers the option to compute and plot the effect of a discrete feature
+* For integer encoding: the user can plot the effect of the feature as a discrete feature
-    * including the option to compute a confidence interval of the effect.
+    * does not need additional preparation steps
 * For one-hot-encoding: or any other custom encoding, the package starting from version 1.1 offers the possibility to pass a custom encoding function to categorical (or string) features.
+    * in this case the user must provide
+        * a function that encodes the raw feature
+        * a data set that includes the raw feature instead of the encoded one (including all other features used for training)
+        * a list of all predictors used for training the model

 The package by default uses the ordering assigned to the given categorical feature, however, if the feature does not have an assigned ordering, then the categories of the feature will be ordered by their similarities based on the distribution of the other features in each category.